amaidah/mehn-es6-simple-boilerplate/README.md

 Simple boilerplate for MEHN apps in a full ES6 environment
 - Uses only package.json scripts
-- Must have node, npm, sass installed
+- Must have xcode, node, npm, sass installed

 ### Getting Started